Other flapping wing designs

 Application range

-Membrane flapping wings especially are changing the chamber direction in the hand wing section according to the flapping direction.
-This way, they can produce much thrust and achieve steep climbing flights (Flying with Thrust).
+Membrane flapping wings especially are changing the direction of chamber in the hand wing section according to the flapping direction.
+This way, they can produce much thrust and achieve steep climbing flights (flying with Thrust).
 But up to now they are less suited for gliding flights and for flying with lift.

 2.1 The sail as archetype